yoshisaac/TF2-MultiBox-Helper/README.md

 <a href="https://discord.gg/at5YBjEW7r"><img alt="MultiBoxing discord server" src="https://img.shields.io/discord/1130830883398627388?label=MultiBoxing discord server&logo=Discord"></a>

 # TF2 Multi-box Helper
-Fork of Null__'s "Multiboxing helper" from the lmaobox forum.
+Fork of __Null's "Multiboxing helper" from the lmaobox forum.
 This lua is to assist in MultiBoxing in Team Fortress 2 using lmaobox.net and its lua scripting API.

 Null__ does not have any sort of github.
 He only uploaded his source to pastebin.
 Original post: https://lmaobox.net/forum/v/discussion/22760/release-multiboxing-helper